 - Respond proactively to equity issues and the needs of all students, including students at risk of failure; students from diverse racial, ethnic, and linguistic backgrounds; lesbian, gay, bisexual, transgender, students; students with cognitive and physical disabilities; and low-income students.

 - Make policy, planning, and fiscal decisions based on a broadly shared conceptual model for educational improvement.

 - Engage in productive organizational partnerships to improve California’s schools.

-How is the QSF Organized?
+How is the Quality Schooling Framework Organized?

-The QSF is a set of interrelated elements with students learning and thriving at its center.
+The Quality Schooling Framework (QSF) is a set of interrelated elements with students learning and thriving at its center.
 QSF elements are research-based and they describe universal features of quality schooling that remain relatively constant despite the rapidly changing context of 21st Century schools.
 Students Learning and Thriving—the aim of QSF—represents outcomes that Californians envision their public school system will achieve for its students.
 These outcomes include not only academic outcomes based on the California state standards across all subject areas, but those outcomes that will ensure our students lead healthy lifestyles, are engaged members of our democracy, are prepared for the world of work, and are able to make good ethical decisions.